Skip to main content

 1. Context: static information like user id, db connections, or other dependencies for an agent invocation

-2. Store: a BaseStore instance used for long term memory
+2. Store: a BaseStore instance used for long-term memory

-3. Stream writer: an object used for streaming information via the "custom"" stream mode
+3. Stream writer: an object used for streaming information via the "custom" stream mode

 Access

-When creating an agent with createAgent, you can specify a contextSchema to define the structure of the context stored in the agent runtime.
+When creating an agent with createAgent, you can specify a contextSchema to define the structure of the context stored in the agent Runtime.
 When invoking the agent, pass the context argument with the relevant configuration for the run:

-import { z } from "zod";
+import * as z from "zod";

 import { createAgent } from "langchain";